-News of aviation disasters often produces a visceral reaction since such crashes usually result in a large number of fatalities and also because most of us have been on board a plane so we can empathize with the doomed passengers.
+News of aviation disasters often produces a visceral reaction since such crashes usually result in a large number of fatalities.
+Additionally, since most of us have been on board a plane we can empathize with the doomed passengers.
 Two of the nation's most high-profile air disasters occurred in mid-July in 1989 and 1996.

 TWA Flight 800 was bound for Paris on the evening of July 17, 1996 when it exploded off the south shore of Long Island shortly after take-off from Kennedy Airport.
 Some eyewitnesses reported seeing a streak of light shoot up to the plane, perhaps a missile.
 My mother called to tell me the news shortly before I sat down to watch the 11:00 news.
 I remember that at one point NBC News anchor Brian Williams resorted to showing the crash location by holding up a paper map since there had been no time to create a whiz-bang graphic.
 That summer was the first in which I had a weekend share out in Fire Island Pines and a seat cushion was found washed up on the beach that weekend.
 For the rest of the summer whenever any flotsam appeared in the water (the plane came down just 15 miles east of the community) we'd wonder if it was debris from the plane.